Liquidity Pools

 When players place bets, the pool doesn't just absorb the entire amount.
 There's a precise split hardcoded into the contract:

 5% goes to validators — This is the VALIDATOR_SHARE_PERCENTAGE (500 basis points).
-It accumulates separately in a validator share balance, used to compensate network validators for securing the blockchain.
+It accumulates in the validator share balance, used to compensate network validators for securing the blockchain.

 This split happens automatically on every bet.
-When someone wagers 100 tokens, 95 tokens increase the LP pool value, and 5 tokens go to the validator share accumulator.
+When someone wagers 100 tokens, 95 tokens are reserved in pendingBets and 5 tokens go to the validator share accumulator.

-If 1 million tokens are wagered and the house wins (as it will, mathematically, over time), 950,000 tokens flow into the LP pool.
+If 1 million tokens are wagered and the house wins (as it will, mathematically, over time), 950,000 tokens move from pendingBets into totalUnderlying via resolveBet.
 Your share depends on what percentage of the pool you own.
 Own 1% of the LP tokens?
 You just earned 9,500 tokens from that volume.

 How Payouts Work

 When games need to pay winners, the split works in reverse.
-The contract deducts from both pools proportionally:
+For a winning bet, the game calls payoutWin* (with optional betId).
+The contract releases the reserved bet amount from pendingBets into totalUnderlying (when betId is used), then deducts the payout proportionally:

-- 95% of the payout comes from the LP pool (your funds)
+- 95% of the payout comes from the LP pool (

-This keeps the ratio balanced.
-You take 95% of the wins, you cover 95% of the losses.
+Lost bets are settled with resolveBet(token, amount), which moves that amount from pendingBets to totalUnderlying.
+There is also releaseBetPoolAmount(token, betId) to release reserved funds without a payout when needed.
+This keeps the ratio balanced: you take 95% of the wins, you cover 95% of the losses.
 Fair and transparent.

 Verifying the Fees On-Chain

 Don't take our word for the fee structure—verify it yourself.
-The validator share parameters are hardcoded into the smart contract as constants:
+The validator share and epoch parameters are hardcoded or set at deployment:

 uint16 public constant VALIDATOR_SHARE_PERCENTAGE = 500; // 5%